 We play New England Fiddle tunes from the Scots-Irish, French Canadian, Cape Breton traditions, as well as Americana Country.
 These lively tunes, comprised of Reels, Jigs, Hornpipes, Airs and Waltzes form our basic repertoire.

 Our instrumentation is varied.
-The fiddle is the lead instrument, with hammered dulcimer, and mandolin also picking out melodies.
-The driving rhythms and lilting melodies are accentuated by the solid background of guitar, piano, stand up acoustic bass, or the bodhran, an Irish drum.
+Often the fiddle is the lead instrument, with hammered dulcimer, and mandolin also picking out melodies.
+The driving rhythms and lilting melodies are accentuated by the solid background of guitar, piano, acoustic bass, or the bodhran, an Irish drum.

 What Is A Country Barn Dance?